-Rooflines form an important part of the visual environment and they must be carefully designed.
+Roof lines form an important part of the visual environment and they must be carefully designed.
 Roof designs that contain uninteresting or long unbroken ridgelines, as well as roof designs that are not well integrated or appear "cluttered" will generally be denied.
-Roof slopes at The Ridge at Hangman generally should be no less than 6:12 pitch.
-Roof slopes with lesser slope will generally be prohibited, unless there are compelling reasons for their consideration.
+Roof slopes at The Ridge at Hangman generally should be no less than 6:12 pitch for more traditional architectural styles, however, other roof slope pitches will be considered by the Architectural Committee provided the slope is consistent and appropriate to the proposed architectural style, and the design is otherwise attractive and acceptable to the Architectural Committee.
 Flat roofs and metal roofing (which must be of high quality, interlocking seams and non-reflective) will be considered by the Architectural Committee on a case-by-case basis, and the decision of the Architectural Committee shall be binding.
 Architectural Committee approval of a roof slope is applicable only to the homesite for which it was approved, as site topography and natural features vary considerably from homesite to homesite.